GrahamCobb/extents-lists/README.md

 extents-list <find-options>...
 ```

-Where <find-options> are options which will be passed to the find
+*find-options* are options which will be passed to the `find`
-command to result in a list of files to be considered.
+command to generate a list of files.

 Examples: